flagbug/FlagConsole/readme.md

 In the download section is a demo application available, that shows the FlagConsole library in action.

-## Screenshots from of the demo application
+## Screenshots of the demo application

 ### The main menu